 And in the spirit of not waiting around for new features…

-Can it…support functionality no one’s thought of yet?
+Can your operational reporting support functionality no one’s thought of yet?

 Let’s widen the net a little more, shall we?